 Read more: PUBG is one of the biggest esports games this year.

 In PUBG Mobile, players have been banned for up to ten years for cheating, while players on the PC or console version have been served indefinite bans.
 So, if you’re caught cheating and you want to carry on playing, you’ll have to set up a new account, buy a new copy of the game and start all over again.
 Some players can even be hardware banned, which will stop you playing the game on your computer or console altogether.
+In an update posted in April 2020, PUBG Corp even said that it was bolstering HWID bans to make it harder for users to circumvent them.

 Alternatively, if Valve detects you’re PUBG hacking, then you’ll receive a hefty VAC ban, which will block you from playing any games on your Steam account.